barsoom/bankline_csv_import_file/README.md

 Currency is assumed to be GBP.

-Characters other than a-z, A-Z, 0-9, space and .-/?:(),+' are automatically removed from free-text fields.
+Characters other than a-z, A-Z, 0-9, space and .-/?:(),+' are automatically removed from free-text values.

 Sort codes, account numbers, IBAN and BIC are automatically normalised to the expected format.